cncf/kubernetes-community-days/content/organizing-accept-new-proposals.md

-# Proposed Kubernetes Community Days Review Process
+# Kubernetes Community Days Review Process

 Once you have met the hosting requirements for Kubernetes Community Days, next steps are: